Click here for our Data Protection Statement

 Extra help for clients with mental health issues – EXTRA FUNDING!

 From the beginning of September 2017 Citizens Advice Wokingham is running a project to provide extra help for people with mental health issues in Wokingham Borough.
 Using funding supplied by the Berkshire Community Foundation we are providing an extra 4 hours a week of specialist help in debt and welfare benefits.
 The funding will allow the project to run for 8 months until April 2018.
 The Berkshire Community Foundation has now agreed to support this project for a further six months.
-So, it will now run until October 2018.
+So, it will now run until the end of October 2018.

 John Ferguson (Chief Officer of Citizens Advice Wokingham) said “We are very grateful to the Berkshire Community Foundation for this continued funding.
 We see quite a few people with mental health issues and this funding will allow us to have extra time with them to help them solve their problems with debt and benefits, without impacting the time available for other clients.”

 Citizens Advice Wokingham can be contacted by calling 0300 330 1189, emailing firstname.lastname@example.org or in person at Waterford House, Erftstadt Court, Wokingham (Mon – Thurs 9-3, Fri 9-1) or next to the library in Woodley (Mon & Wed 9.30 – 3.30).

 Some recent case Studies

 This client had been coming to see us for some months and was being helped and supported by one of our more experienced advisers supervised by one of our Money Advice caseworkers.